-AS/NZS 4680:1999 - Hot dip galvanized (zinc) coatings on fabricated ferrous articles
+AS/NZS 4680:2006 - Hot dip galvanized (zinc) coatings on fabricated ferrous articles because of the nature of the application process.

-AS/NZS 4680 is specific to after-fabrication galvanizing and specifies the heaviest galvanized coatings.
-In most cases, the hot dip coating will always exceed the specified minimum thickness because of the nature of the application process.
 Minimum coating thickness is specified on the basis of steel thickness.
-The coating is specified in grams/ m2 which is usually converted to average coating thickness in microns so non-destructive measurement of the coating can be done.
+The coating is specified in grams/m2 which is usually converted to average coating thickness in microns so non-destructive measurement of the coating can be done.